 The Medical Radiographer, also known as a Radiologic Technologist or X-ray Tech, is responsible for imaging body structures such as bones and soft tissue.
-The Radiographer’s job is to position the patient, determine exposure factors, manipulate medical imaging equipment, evaluate radiographic image quality, provide patient comfort.
-In addition, a radiographer oversees patient and medical team radiation protection.
+The Radiographer’s job is to position the patient, determine exposure factors, manipulate medical imaging equipment, evaluate radiographic image quality, and provide patient comfort.
+In addition, a Radiographer oversees patient and medical team radiation protection.
 Radiologic Technologists also assist in procedures that visualize the gastrointestinal and urinary tracks using radiographic contrast and fluoroscopy.
 Radiographers participate in fast-paced work challenges in a variety of healthcare settings and must possess the ability to be accurate while remaining calm under pressure.
-Radiographers exhibit professional service which is focused on providing excellent patient care.
+Radiographers exhibit professional service, which is focused on providing excellent patient care.

 PROFESSIONAL REGISTRATION AND CERTIFICATION

 Upon completion of the requirements for the Associate in Science degree, the graduate is eligible to take the qualifying examination of the American Registry of Radiologic Technologists (ARRT) and become certified by the state of California.
 Loma Linda University and the Department of Radiation Technology cannot guarantee graduates gainful employment or passing a professional credentialing examination once a degree is completed.
 Once a graduate has exhausted their attempts or time to pass a professional credentialing exam, the Department of Radiation Technology is unable to have you repeat the program as a part of the remediation required to regain eligibility to sit for the professional credentialing examination.
 Please contact the program director for any questions regarding gainful employment or the professional credentialing examination.
 Students and graduates are eligible for membership in the American Society of Radiologic Technologists (ASRT) and the California Society of Radiologic Technologists (CSRT).